27 Helpful Banff Travel Tips to Know

 Consider Renting A Car for Banff

 Depending on your travel season, car rentals in Calgary can be pretty affordable.
 We’ve rented with Enterprise for less than $30 CAD a day in the winter.
-However, expect prices to rise quite drastically during the high season (June through end of September, as well as Christmas).
+However, expect prices to rise quite drastically during the high season (June through the end of September, as well as Christmas).

 Snow/winter tires are mandatory if you decide to drive from Alberta into BC or if you are driving the Icefields Parkway between November and April!
 You can see road conditions here, which are super helpful between November and late April.